 Asbestos, Lead, Mold

 CTSI‘s approach is to investigate, understand the client’s needs, and provide recommendations.
 CTSI has performed thousands of asbestos related projects in over 100 million square feet with its qualified personnel with a combined experience of more than 100 years.
-All of our projects have been successfully completed, within budget, and have complied with all state and local rules and regulations.
+All of our projects have been completed within budget, and have complied with all state and local rules and regulations.

 CTSI has successfully performed thousands of lead-based paint (LBP) related projects with its team of Environmental Protection Agency (EPA) lead certified risk assessors and inspectors.
 CTSI conducts LBP sampling and testing to comply with NYC Department of Health (NYC DOH), U.S. Department of Housing of Urban Development (HUD), and EPA guidelines.